MajorZiploc/powershell_scaffolder/README.md

 ## Scaffolding a project using this module
 Check available modules on your PC to see if this project is in the listing:
-> Get-Module -ListAvailable -Name Scaffolder
+> Get-Module -ListAvailable -Name powershell_scaffolder

 Output of this command should be similar to: